nataddrho/digiball_windows/README.md

 C:\Users\usnrho\AppData\Local\Programs\DigiBallScanner

 Usage: DigiBallScanner.exe x y
-x:       Mac Address filter: Least significant 3 bytes (hex) of DigiBall MAC address. x=all:   Scans all visible devices
+x:       MAC Address filter: Least significant 3 bytes (hex) of DigiBall MAC address.
+y:       Optional second MAC address for second player's ball. x=all:   Scans all visible devices
 metric:  Optional: Use metric units
 Scanning for all DigiBall devices only.
 Images will not be updated until restarted with a MAC address filter...